vippsas/vipps-invoice-api/vipps-invoice-api.md

 ```

-The `resource` must be either `https://testapivipps.no/vippsas/invoice-isp-service` or `https://testapivipps.no/vippsas/invoice-ipp-service`.
+The `resource` must be a valid Vipps product resource.

 The request above will return a response similar to this, with the `access_token`: